gregorybchris/dev-docker/README.md

 # Dev Docker

-Docker setup for development in C, C++, Go, Haskell, JavaScript, Python, and Rust.
+Docker setup for development in C, C++, Go, Haskell, Java, JavaScript, Python, and Rust.

 ## How to Use